tidehackathon/team-ffi/README.md

 ### Labelling protocol

-Pseudo labelling of the data was done in a few diffrent ways.
+Pseudo labelling of the data was done in a few different ways.

 **Semantic likeness to known propaganda**
 We used semantic likeness to known propaganda talking points, to create a misinformation/non misinformation label, using our *Zero-Shot Narrative Recognition* model.
 Read more about our models above.

-For a small subset, we manually verified 100 instances of misinformation in the dataset and made a dataset containing those 100 samples as well as 100 random samples that could be used as and a tiny training dataset.
+For a small subset, we manually verified 100 instances of misinformation in the dataset and made a dataset containing those 100 samples as well as 100 random samples that could be used as a tiny training dataset.

 We repeated the process to create a small test and demo dataset, so that we could ensure to have **train-test-split** for more reliable verification of our results.